-Serious side effects What to do Respiratory related • shortness of breath Call your doctor straight away, or go Eye related • irritated red eyes that are sensitive to light. straight to the Emergency Department at Neurological related your nearest • more frequent or more severe seizures (fits). hospital if you notice any of these serious Allergy related: side effects. • rash, itching or hives • reddish non-elevated, target-like or circular patches on the trunk, often with central blisters • skin peeling • swelling of the face, lips, tongue or other parts of the body • shortness of breath, wheezing or difficulty breathing.
-Skin related • serious skin reactions characterised by reddish non-elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
-These serious skin rashes can be preceded by fever and flu-like symptoms (Stevens-Johnson syndrome, toxic, epidermal necrolysis).
+More serious side effects What to do Respiratory related: shortness of breath Eye related: Call your doctor straight away, or go straight to the

+Mo ore serious side effects What to do • irritated red eyes that are sensitive to light Emergency Department at Ne urological related: your nearest • more frequent or more severe seizures (fits) hospital if you notice any of these serious All lergy related: side effects. • rash, itching or hives • reddish non-elevated, target-like or circular patches on the trunk, often with central blisters skin peeling swelling of the face, lips, tongue or other parts of the body shortness of breath, wheezing or difficulty breathing Sk in related • serious skin reactions characterised by reddish non- elevated, target-like or circular patches on the trunk, often with central blisters, skin peeling, ulcers of mouth, throat, nose, genitals and eyes.
+These serious skin rashes can be preceded by fever and flu-like symptoms (Stevens-Johnson syndrome, toxic epidermal necrolysis).
+Ot her side effects: • swelling of the feet and legs weight increase due to fluid build- up ulcers of mouth, throat, nose, genitals and eyes sid me e above list includes very serious le effects.
+You may need urgent edical attention or hospitalisation. ese side effects are very rare.